lelegod/dtu_mlops_group99/reports/README.md

 >
 > Answer:

- (anyone)
-downtime while tests or deployment were finishing, it meant we could not test things as quickly as we are used to when running it locally.
+The biggest struggles we faced while working on the projects were mainly completing the paths for different components work together.
+Making the Dockerfiles was pretty straightforward, but making them able to talk to each other was the most time-consuming.
+We also faced problems while deploying the frontend from endpoints; it was due to port issues.
+In the next phase, while working on mintoring we ran into another obstacle, the net to filter out logs wasn't working and we didn't manage to fix it.
+While logs are getting stored in the monitoring buckets we created as JSON files, we failed to make a dashboard as we couldn't figure out how to filter out logs with queries .
+Another issue was the downtime while tests or deployments were finishing, which meant we could not test things as quickly as we are used to when running them locally.

 ### Question 31